Contact Irritant Dermatitis

 Irritant dermatitis is caused by the immune system’s reaction to chemical or mechanical damage to the skin.
 With each new exposure, the irritating agent kills or damages skin cells, causing an amplified release of inflammatory agents from the immune system.
 These agents promote itching, redness, and flaking.
 The end result is a chronic inflammation of the skin, as well as a perpetual migration of blood cells and immune system cells to the affected location.

 What Triggers Irritant Contact Dermatitis?

 Certain factors may trigger irritant dermatitis, especially in workers exposed regularly to chemicals, powders, or irritating agents such as those listed above.
 Factors exacerbating the condition include continued exposure to the causative agent, previously diagnosed atopic eczema, and activities such as car maintenance, gardening, or hobbies causing repeated skin abrasion.
-In all cases of irritant dermatitis, rubbing and scratching are behaviors that worsen the condition by introducing the possibility of secondary bacterial infections to the involved areas.
+In all cases of irritant dermatitis, rubbing and scratching are behaviours that worsen the condition by introducing the possibility of secondary bacterial infections to the involved areas.

 How Can My Irritant Contact Dermatitis Be Treated?